2012 Papua New Guinean general election

-General elections were held in Papua New Guinea from 23 June until around 13 July 2012, after being postponed by a further week to allow for security personnel to criss-cross the country, particularly the highland provinces.
+General elections were held in Papua New Guinea from 23 June until around 13 July 2012, after being postponed by a further week to allow for security personnel to crisscross the country, particularly the highland provinces.
 The elections followed controversy over incomplete electoral rolls and a constitutional crisis caused by a dispute over the office of prime minister between Michael Somare and Peter O'Neill.

 Background

 In 2011 a dispute arose between Sir Michael Somare and Peter O'Neill over who was the legitimate prime minister.
 Somare was backed by the Supreme Court, while O'Neill gained the support of a majority of the parliament, the Army and the civil service.
 O'Neill was internationally recognised as holding the office of prime minister.
 Both claimants also appointed their own police chiefs and heads of the military.
 Amidst continuing conflicts, a mutiny occurred in 2012 against factions of the military.
 There were also accusations of Australian partisanship over Prime Minister Julia Gillard's support for the O'Neill government.